Emotions prompt behavior.

 - 🤝 build empathy in people of all ages, and

 - 🔐 help neurodiverse individuals decode how humans communicate emotion through behavior.

 Download This Emotion Behavior Wheel Printable PDF Pack

 Research Supporting the Emotion Behavior Wheel

 With opportunities to practice throughout our lifetime, our brains become increasingly adapt at noticing and matching emotion and predicting the thoughts and feelings of others.
-In fact, researcher believe that over time, navigating the emotional cues of others, our own patterns of emotional and behavioral responses to the world around us shift5.
+In fact, researchers believe that in navigating the emotional cues of others over time, our own patterns of emotional and behavioral responses to the world around us shift 5.

 (In reality, of course, changing our behavior and feeling patterns isn’t quite as easy as practicing, especially for neurodivergent brains, but repetition of experience seems to have a powerful effect.)